 - Daily Support – Jane and Zarda are available from 8:00am all throughout the day to support children who have concerns or worries.
 During playtime and lunchtime children can spend time with them as part of a package of support or just to drop in for a chat.

 Oscar, our Academy Dog

 Oscar comes into school most days and is very popular with the children.
 They love spending time with him and he is amazing with children who are having a particularly difficult day.

-Jane and Zarda are very experienced in supporting families who have issues at home.
+Jane, Zarda and Karen are very experienced in supporting families who have issues at home.
 They can offer a broad range of advice and are available anytime.